-A highlight of the IES Abroad European Union Summer Program is two six-day field study trips, one to Bosnia-Herzegovina and the other to Turkey.
+The IES Abroad European Union Summer Program features two course-related excursions, one to Bosnia-Herzegovina (7 days) and the other to Greece and Cyprus (9 days).

-During these field study trips you will experience first-hand the cultural landscape of multiple EU accession state candidates and study in-depth the multi-faceted challenges of current and future European integration for the countries visited.
+During these course-related excursions, you will experience first-hand the cultural landscape of multiple EU accession state candidates and study in-depth the multi-faceted challenges of current and future European integration for the countries visited.

-The field study trips are academic in nature.
+The course-related excursions are academic in nature.
 Site visits include lectures and discussions on the political, economic, social, cultural, and religious issues involved and is a unique opportunity to meet and talk with:

-The cost of the field study trips is included in the program fee, but you should budget for some meals and spending money.
+The cost of the course-related excursions is included in the program fee, but you should budget for some meals and spending money.

-Ullrich Lohrmann holds a Ph.D. in History from the Albert-Ludwigs-Universität, Freiburg.
-His academic interests include Africa, the United Nations, and the development of the European Union.
-His experience as a student in the U.S. and United Kingdom led him to seek a career in international education.
-He joined IES Abroad in 1993 and served in various administrative capacities, including Associate Director, before being promoted to Director of the European Union Program in 2007.
-He has also taught courses on the EU for the IES Abroad Freiburg Program.
+Dr. Ullrich Lohrmann has been with IES Abroad since 1993.
+He holds a Ph.D. in History from the Albert-Ludwigs-Universität Freiburg, and has academic interests in Africa, the United Nations, and the development of the European Union.
+He has served in various capacities at IES Abroad and has been the Director of the EU program since 2007.
+He has also taught courses on the EU for IES Abroad.